-This proposed decision to authorize the use of NFS land and roads is subject to predecisional objection pursuant to 36 CFR 218, Subparts A and B. Objections will only be accepted from those who submitted project-specific written comments during scoping or other designated comment periods.
-Issues raised in objections must be based on previously submitted comments unless based on new information arising after the designated comment period(s).
+This proposed decision to authorize the use of NFS land and roads is subject to predecisional objection pursuant to 36 CFR § 218, Subparts A and B. Objections to the Resolution Copper Project will only be accepted from those who have previously submitted timely comments regarding this project proposal during a designated opportunity for public comment, unless based on information not available during an earlier designated opportunity for public comment (i.e., new information).

-Objections must be submitted within 45 days following the publication of the legal notice in the Arizona Capitol Times, the Tonto National Forest paper of record.
-The date of this legal notice is the exclusive means for calculating the time to file an objection.
-Those wishing to object should not rely upon dates or time frames provided by any other source.
-It is the objector's responsibility to ensure evidence of timely receipt (36 CFR 218.9).
+Objections on the Resolution Copper Project must be submitted within 45 calendar days following the publication of the legal notice in the "Arizona Capitol Times."
+The date the legal notice is published in the "Arizona Capitol Times" is the exclusive means for calculating the time to file an objection.
+A copy of this legal notice will be posted on the website (link provided above) once published.

+Those wishing to object should not rely upon dates or timeframe information provided by any other source.
+A timely submission will be determined by USPS postmark; the agency's electronically generated posted date and time for electronic submission; or shipping date for delivery by private carrier.
+It is the objector's responsibility to ensure timely filing of a written objection with the reviewing officer pursuant to § 218.9.
+All objections are available for public inspection during and after the objection process.